spatialos/gdk-for-unity/docs/reference/workflows/ecs/interaction/authority.md

 ## How authority is represented

-For every [SpatialOS component]({{urlRoot}}/reference/glossary#spatialos-component) on a checked out SpatialOS entity, the GDK attaches a component to the ECS entity.
-This component is called `<ComponentName>.ComponentAuthority`, where `<ComponentName>` is the name of the SpatialOS component.
+For every [SpatialOS component]({{urlRoot}}/reference/glossary#spatialos-component) on a checked out SpatialOS entity, the GDK attaches a component to the ECS entity of the type `{component name}.ComponentAuthority`.
 This component contains a single field, `HasAuthority`, a `bool` that indicates whether the worker instance has authority over the SpatialOS component.

 > Note that this component does not contain information about `AuthorityLossImminent` notifications.
 To get these notifications, iterate through the list of authority changes received from `GetAuthorityChangesReceived`.